iota-community/go-iota-workshop/README.md

 ```

 You should receive a message including the statistics of an IOTA node.
 This means you can explore and run the other examples.
+It is highly recommended to change the seeds and addresses used in these examples to make sure you start with a clean slate.

 ### Examples included